Florian & Odile (LeRoy) LeGrave • my great grandparents

 Note that Odelia was commonly called Odile; I've used those names interchangeably here.

-Family group sheet
+Family group sheet.

 Here's some data that you might find on a traditional